 - We will send you a letter acknowledging receipt of your complaint within five days of your raising your concerns, enclosing a copy of this procedure.

 - We will then investigate your complaint.
-This will normally involve Mr Ryan reviewing your matter file and speaking to the member of staff who acted for you.
+This will normally involve Mr Kyle reviewing your matter file and speaking to the member of staff who acted for you.